 With rates of the disease expected to rise as the median age of Americans increases, studies are taking a closer look at how sleep factors into Alzheimer’s Disease.

 How Alzheimer’s is connected to sleep disruption

-Disturbed sleep is connected to higher levels of something called soluble beta amyloid.
-It’s a type of protein that forms sticky plaques that destroy brain cells and slow down the rate information can be processed.
+Disturbed sleep is connected to higher levels of something called soluble beta-amyloid.
+It’s a type of protein that forms sticky plaques that destroy brain cells and slow down the rate information that can be processed.

-Good news is coming in the form of new studies.
-One study showed mice that slept well were able to reduce the amount of the toxic beta amyloid.
+The good news is coming in the form of new studies.
+One study showed mice that slept well were able to reduce the amount of toxic beta-amyloid.
 Proper rest allowed the toxin to be swept out of the brain.

 Meanwhile, a study published in Neurology, a medical journal, looked at 101 participants who had an elevated risk of developing Alzheimer’s based on family history and the presence of the APOE gene (linked to up to 25% of Alzheimer’s cases).
 It examined cerebrospinal fluid in order to find markers that indicated inflammation and nerve cell damage.

 Barbara Bendlin of Wisconsin Alzheimer’s Disease Research Center was the co-author of the study.
 She said: “Our findings align with the idea that worse sleep may contribute to the accumulation of Alzheimer’s-related proteins in the brain.
 The fact that we can find these effects in people who are cognitively healthy and close to middle age suggests that these relationships appear early, perhaps providing a window of opportunity for intervention.”

 Even one night of poor sleep is enough to raise levels of beta-amyloid, according to data provided by the Washington University’s Sleep Medicine Center, published in the neurology journal Brain.
 It’s clear that the evidence is pointing to a relationship between early Alzheimer’s and sleep disturbance.